HUST-NingKang-Lab/Correlation-Centric-Network/README.md

 ### Installing

 Basic Compiling
-You can try the following:-
+You can try the following:
-g++ -o correlationcenticnetwork TseGraph.cpp main.cpp
+-g++ -o correlationcenticnetwork TseGraph.cpp main.cpp
 The TseGraph.o and main.o files can be deleted afterwards.
 The g++.exe depends on your compiler, here the standard gnu c++ compiler is used.
 Below for the intel compiler on the altix icpc is needed.
 This produces an executable correlationcenticnetwork (on Windows its correlationcenticnetwork.exe).
 This is run by typing ./correlationcenticnetwork on Unix (simply correlationcenticnetwork on Windows). with any options you require.
-If you want to get more complicated, try optimising options -O2 g++ -c -O2 -o TseGraph.o TseGraph.cpp g++ -c -O2 -o main.o main.cpp
+If you want to get more complicated, try optimising options:

+g++ -c -O2 -o TseGraph.o TseGraph.cpp
+g++ -c -O2 -o main.o main.cpp
 g++ -o correlationcenticnetwork TseGraph.o main.o

 ```
 makefile
 If you have make then the following makefile might work.
 The makefile is stored as makefileTSE but needs to be renamed to be simply makefile.
 Then just move to the directory with the main.cpp, TseGrapgcpp.cpp, TseGrapgcpp.h and makefile then type make.

 For information on make try mrbook.org/tutorials/make/.
 CC=g++
 CFLAGS=-c -Wall
 LDFLAGS=-O2